Mechanical-Advantage/AdvantageScope/docs/EXPORT.md

   - "_/Flywheels,DS:enabled_": Include all fields starting with "/Flywheels" or "DS:enabled" (all data from the flywheel, plus the robot's enabled status).
   - "_/Drive/LeftPosition,/Drive/RightPosition_": Only include the fields "/Drive/LeftPosition" and "/Drive/RightPosition".

-> Note: Exported log files may not match the original data exactly.
+> Note: Exported log files may not exactly match the original data.
 The following changes are made:
 >
-> - Duplicate values recorded in the original log file are discarded, and are not included in formats like "CSV (List)".
+> - Duplicate values recorded in the original log file are discarded, and are not included in formats like "CSV (List)" and "WPILOG".
+This effect can be used to reduce the size of WPILOG files with duplicate values, by opening and then exporting again with the "WPILOG" format.
 > - When exporting as "WPILOG", all numeric fields are saved using the "double" or "double[]" types.

 An example CSV file exported from AdvantageScope is shown below, in the "CSV (Table)" format with timestamps set to "All Changes":